 The armed conflict in Afghanistan continued to harm civilians at unacceptably high levels in 2018, with overall civilian deaths, including child deaths, reaching record high levels.
-UNAMA documented 10,993 civilian casualties (3,804 deaths and 7,189 injured) as a result of the armed conflict, representing a five per cent increase in overall civilian casualties and an 11 per cent increase in civilian deaths as compared to 2017.3 There were significant increases in civilian casualties from suicide attacks4 by Anti-Government Elements, mainly Daesh/Islamic State Khorasan Province (ISKP).
-This, in addition to increase in civilian casualties from ground fighting.
+UNAMA documented 10,993 civilian casualties (3,804 deaths and 7,189 injured) as a result of the armed conflict, representing a five per cent increase in overall civilian casualties and an 11 per cent increase in civilian deaths as compared to 2017.3 There were significant increases in civilian casualties from suicide attacks by Anti-Government Elements, mainly Daesh/Islamic State Khorasan Province (ISKP).
+This, in addition to increases in harm to civilians from aerial operations and search operations, more than offset the continued decrease in civilian casualties from ground fighting.
 Suicide attacks and aerial operations each caused the most civilian casualties ever recorded by UNAMA for those tactic types.

-Anti-Government Elements continued to cause the majority of civilian casualties in Afghanistan in 2018.
 Anti-Government Elements' use of improvised explosive devices (IEDs) in both suicide and non-suicide attacks remained the leading cause of civilian casualties in 2018, accounting for 42 per cent of the total.
-Civilian casualties from all IED tactics increased by 11 per cent, which was driven by the 22 per cent increase from suicide IEDs, reaching record high levels.5 Suicide IEDs caused almost 26 per cent of all civilian casualties, while non-suicide IEDs caused more than 16 per cent, resulting in a combined total of 4,627 civilian casualties (1,361 deaths and 3,266 injured) from suicide and non-suicide IEDs.
+Civilian casualties from all IED tactics increased by 11 per cent, which was driven by the 22 per cent increase from suicide IEDs, reaching record high levels.
+Suicide IEDs caused almost 26 per cent of all civilian casualties, while non-suicide IEDs caused more than 16 per cent, resulting in a combined total of 4,627 civilian casualties (1,361 deaths and 3,266 injured) from suicide and non-suicide IEDs.
 Of particular concern is the indiscriminate and unlawful use of IEDs such as suicide and pressure-plate devices in civilian populated areas as well as the increased deliberate targeting of civilians using IEDs.
-Kabul remained the province most affected by IEDs
+Kabul remained the province most affected by IEDs (mainly suicide), while civilian casualties from IEDs in Nangarhar province increased four-fold (mostly from non-suicide devices), reaching nearly the same level as Kabul for the first time.
+6